 “Hibernation” means that:

-the premises are not occupied due to the business having temporarily ceased as a result of a reasonable business decision taken by the Insured in the context of the COVID-19 pandemic, provided that:
+the premises are not occupied due to the business having temporarily ceased as a result of government directives or a reasonable business decision taken by the Insured in the context of the COVID-19 pandemic, provided that:

 - the business assets remain intact and located within the premises (whether stock is removed from the premises or not); and